So, let's start and create your first product. It's a great idea to give the new product a simple and clear name. Like on a screen below.

 In case you have a bunch of products, it's easy to navigate through them.
 Use the search field to reach out to the required products.

 If a permission group was deleted then the product IDs of the relevant products are saved in the Uncategorized group.

 It's strongly recommended to add all of your in-app purchases as products into Apphud.
 But in some (we hope, rare) cases these "orphaned" Product IDs may be found.

 This can happen if you forget to add some new products to Apphud, or in case of old subscription renewals (we will get them in with Apple server notifications).

 So, if you have such Product IDs, get rid of them as soon as possible and convert them to normal products.

 What is the main problem with that?
-It has few drawbacks:
+It has a few drawbacks:

-Old groups were not very functional.
-Although we recommended you to match App Store subscriptions groups to these groups within Apphud, it does not add any specific functionality.
+- Old groups were not very functional.
+Although we recommend you match App Store subscription groups to these groups within Apphud, it does not add any specific functionality.